-Getting a security clearance can be a crucial step towards advancing your career in the military or in the private sector.
+Getting a security clearance can be a crucial step toward advancing your career in the military or in the private sector.
 Security clearances are required for jobs that involve access to classified information, and the process can be rigorous and time-consuming.
 Here are some tips to help you obtain a security clearance:

 Understand the different levels of security clearance: There are three levels of security clearance – confidential, secret, and top secret – with each level requiring a higher level of scrutiny.